InfiniBrains/Awesome-GameDev-Resources/dojo/Full-Cycle-SDL-Development.md

 - Write down what do you expect from this Dojo [here](https://github.com/InfiniBrains/Introduction-to-Game-Programming-With-CPP/issues/2);

 ## Setup
-You can either fork [this repo](https://github.com/InfiniBrains/ModernCppStarter) (and star it) or create your own from scratch.
+You can either fork [Modern CPP Starter Repo](https://github.com/InfiniBrains/ModernCppStarter) (and star it) or create your own from scratch.

 Ensure that you have the following software installed in your machine: